-The AMEND Counselling Service offers FREE and confidential telephone sessions with Kym to all fully-registered patient members of AMEND (aged 18 and over), including help to access face-to-face counselling in your local area if appropriate.
-Pre-bookable face-to-face counselling with Kym may also be available on occasion at AMEND events.
+The AMEND Counselling Service offers FREE and confidential telephone sessions to all fully-registered patient members of AMEND (aged 18 and over), including help to access face-to-face counselling in your local area if appropriate.
+Pre-bookable face-to-face counselling may also be available on occasion at AMEND events.

-Kym also produced the following leaflets for AMEND on emotional well-being issues:
+Lead Counsellor, Kym Winter, has also produced the following leaflets for AMEND on emotional well-being issues:

 Living with Uncertainty

 I am a trained and experienced counsellor and psychoanalytic psychotherapist with over 15 years experience having worked in a variety of settings including the NHS, higher education and for charities.
 My first background is in psychology, before going on to train as a counsellor and psychotherapist.
 I am registered with the UKCP and now work primarily as a counselling trainer, supervisor and therapist in private practice in St Albans, Hertfordshire, UK.
 Read Kym’s full biography here.

 Contact is possible by email or telephone to members of AMEND.
 If you telephone, you may well get to my answer-phone in the first instance, but do please leave a message and also let me know you are calling via AMEND.
 I’ll aim to return your contact within 48 hours, so if I haven’t done so by then, please do call / email again.